Thinking of bringing home a new pet but not sure how to avoid puppy farms? Here’s everything you need to know...

 According to Pets4Homes, “puppy farms for dogs are the equivalent of battery farms for chickens, and the care, welfare and living conditions of the dogs and puppies kept and housed as part of a puppy farming establishment are by their very nature, sub-par, and unfit for purpose.”

-The regulation will mean anyone wanting to buy or home a puppy or kitten will have to deal directly with the breeder or rehoming centre.
+The regulation means that anyone wanting to buy or home a puppy or kitten will have to deal directly with the breeder or rehoming centre.
 The proposed rule would also effectively prevent the sale of puppies and kittens in traditional pet shops.

 It can be hard for a first time puppy buyer to identify a puppy farm.
 The people who own and manage puppy farms are adept at disguising the operation, and many an unsuspecting owner has inadvertently bought a puppy farm puppy without being aware.